stormasm/spanish/spanishdict/verbs.md

  * Nos falta fijar una hora ir a cena
  * We have yet to set a time to go to dinner

- * No me habia fijado en mi vida feliz;  I had not noticed my happy life
+ * No me habia fijado en mi vida feliz : I had not noticed my happy life